Ashtamangala Deva Prashna

 This Swarna Lagna ( swarna-gold, lagna-ascendant), as it is also known, became the Arudha Lagna for the ADP (represented by the long slash in the diagram).
 The Arudha Lagna, as we have seen, is chosen through a divinatory omen process directed by the will of Sri Krsna, much in the same way as other well known methods of divination such as Tarot and the I Ching.
 There are other ways of finding the Arudha Lagna, such as noting which part of the body the questioner is touching, the first letter of the first sound they make, what spot on the ground (of an imaginary zodiac projected onto the ground) they are standing on when asking the question, etc. The exact time the Swarna lagna was chosen was noted as 8:45 AM, thus the Udaya Lagna, the Lagna based on time, was Leo (short slash in diagram).
 The planetary positions at the time were fixed and the chart filled in with all the planets including Mandi, who is very significant in Kerala astrology and South India in general, but not much used in the North.

 It should also be noted that there are some authors who never use Mandi in their practice of astrology but have put forward academic arguments concerning the proper way of calculating Mandi .
 Most modern computer programs that I have seen adopt these methods of calculation.
-However, when I wrote the Jyotish Vedic Program for Matrix Software, back in 1987, I used an algorithm that duplicated the methods of Prashna Marga and the Kerala tradition as I saw it practiced.
+However, when I wrote the Jyotish Vedic Astrology program for Matrix Software, (published 1988) I used an algorithm that duplicated the methods of Prashna Marga and the Kerala tradition as I saw it practiced.
 This seemed more logical to me because these astrologers actually use Mandi on a daily basis, Mandi is not an academic abstraction to them.

 The exact degree of the Arudha lagna was calculated by noting the degree of the Udaya Lagna.
 Since the Udaya Lagna was 12LE13 thus the degree of the Arudha Lagna would be 12VI13.
 Therefore the Arudha navamsa would then be the fourth navamsa corresponding to Cancer.
 (Navamsa is an arc of 3 degree 20 minutes, one ninth of sign.)